 The central aim of my work, in all its iterations, is to restore individuals and communities to wholeness, to facilitate a felt, conscious experience of reciprocal blessing and interbeing in the great family of Nature.

-I regularly give lectures, presentations, workshops, and retreats on a variety of subjects, including ancient Celtic spirituality and folklore, ecology and religion, plant medicine, rewilding (deep reconnection with the natural world), ancient Western traditions, meditation, and contemplative practices.
+I regularly give lectures, presentations, workshops, and retreats on a variety of subjects, including ancient Celtic spirituality and folklore, ecology and religion, plant medicine, rewilding, animism, ancient Western traditions, meditation, and contemplative practices.
 If you’re interested in booking me for a lecture, workshop, or other event, please use the contact page here to email a request.

 In my work as a teacher, writer, and spiritual guide, I aim to help individuals and communities inhabit new (and often ancient) stories, to experience new depths of listening from the heart, to shed old narratives that are limiting and life-negating, and instead embody fresh stories that empower and facilitate restorative, holistic, and life-giving transformation—for the human community, and for the whole of Nature.